40 Popular Idioms And Their Meanings

 Doing something at the drop of a hat

-Meaning: Doing something at the moment of being asked
+Meaning: Doing something at a moment’s notice

 Caught between a rock and a hard place